udellgroup/oboe/README.md

 ```

+## Misc

+The name Oboe comes from the musical instrument oboe: in an orchestra, oboe plays an initial note which the other instruments use to tune to the right frequency before the performance begins.
+Our Oboe systems play a similar role in AutoML: we use meta-learning to select a promising set of models or to build an ensemble for a new dataset.
+Users can either directly use the selected models or further fine-tune their hyperparameters.

 ## References
 [1] Chengrun Yang, Yuji Akimoto, Dae Won Kim, Madeleine Udell.
 OBOE: Collaborative filtering for AutoML model selection.
 KDD 2019.